 Personally, if I was really worried about a mole, I'd definitely go to a dermatologist.
 Reason?
 Even doctors themselves often have a hard time differentiating between normal-looking moles and scary ones.
 It takes years of accumulated experience for a doctor to confidently say "that's definitely not a mole I'd be worried about" when someone's life is at stake.

-Below are 5 important facts everyone needs to know about when it comes to moles, with some information on how to go about removing your mole in Singapore at the end:
+Below are five important facts everyone needs to know about when it comes to moles, with some information on how to go about removing your mole in Singapore at the end:

 1. The ABCDE of moles

 • Everyone knows about this...
 I hope.
-GPs and most doctors use this criteria to decide if moles need further evaluation by a dermatologist.
+GPs and most doctors use these criteria to decide if moles need further evaluation by a dermatologist.

 • Dermatologists can be found privately and at the National Skin Centre, for which you'll need a referral letter from your polyclinic.